 So, if you’re looking for easy, no nonsense plants or some tried and true greenery for your jungalow, I’m sharing my pick of the top easy indoor plants for beginners.

 (Part of my design journey includes sourcing great products and sharing them with you!
 Naturally, some of my content includes affiliate links, which means, at no additional cost to you, I may earn a commission if you click through and purchase.
-This commission supports my coffee and plant addiction and allows me to write more content and support our family, so thank you!)
+This commission allows me to write more content and support my boys so thank you!)

 TOP 5 EASY INDOOR PLANTS